 - The BlackBerry[®] does not appear in the search list on CDR because it has a higher security level.
-Therefore, in this case, you must start the search from the mobile phone itself. - On older devices, a prompt to enter a 'Passkey for PCM' may appear on the BlackBerry[®] during the search by PCM.
+You must start the search from the mobile phone itself. - On older devices, a prompt to enter a 'Passkey for PCM' may appear on the BlackBerry[®] during the search by PCM.
 You can ignore this prompt or cancel it using the 'Back' button on the BlackBerry[®].